How do I make an application for housing?

 There are a number of reasons your application may have been suspended, and we will notify you if your application is suspended.
 More information can be found here.

-What does ‘no reasonable housing need’ mean?
+What does ‘housing need’ mean?

 There are lots of reasons we may assess you as having a housing need, including: